MSU-Libraries/colophon/README.md

 for details.

 **Exit Codes**
 * `0`  indicates that the script ran successfully and no issues were found.
 * `1`  indicates that the check failed for some reason.
+* `2`  indicates that the check did NOT fail, but the entry should be ignored for future steps
-* `2` indicates that the script ran, but warning messages were generated.
+* `5`  indicates that the script ran, but warning messages were generated.
-* `3` indicates that the file(s) to check were missing or unreadable.
+* `9`  indicates that the file(s) to check were missing or unreadable.
-* `4` indicates that the parameters passed to the script were incomplete or invalid.
+* `17` indicates that the parameters passed to the script were incomplete or invalid.

 When creating a check script at its simplest form, a script that returns either `0` or `1` will suffice.